Mattral/Guarding-Against-Undesirable-Outputs-with-the-Self-Critique-Chain/README.md

 )
 ```

-The rest of the lesson will present a workaround to use the ConstitutionalChain with the RetrievalQA.
-At the time of writting this lesson, the constitutional principles from LangChain only accept LLMChain type, therefore, we present a simple solution to make it compatibale with RetrievalQA as well.
+The rest of the repo will present a workaround to use the ConstitutionalChain with the RetrievalQA.
+At the time of writting this repo, the constitutional principles from LangChain only accept LLMChain type, therefore, we present a simple solution to make it compatibale with RetrievalQA as well.

 The following code will define a identity chain with the LLMChain types.
 The objective is to have a chain that returns exactly whatever we pass to it.
 Then, it will be possible to use our identity chain as a middleman between the QA and constitutional chains.